Mali secures recaptured towns, donors pledge funds

 The leading donors pledging funds in Addis Ababa were Japan, the European Union and the United States.
 But African Union officials could not immediately break down how much was intended for the African intervention force, how much for Mali's army and how much for broader humanitarian purposes.

-"The participants are of the view there is a need to continue to work together to mobilise further resources," said AU Peace and Security Commissioner Ramtane Lamamra.
+"The participants are of the view there is a need to continue to work together to mobilize further resources," said AU Peace and Security Commissioner Ramtane Lamamra.

 Ivory Coast President Alassane Ouattara, who chairs the West African bloc ECOWAS contributing the most troops for the African Mali force, estimated its cost at more than $950 million.